‘He just drove away’: Camera captures man boldly stealing puppy from woman’s home

-GLADSTONE, Mo. — A Gladstone woman says doorbell video shows a man stealing one of her puppies.
+GLADSTONE, Mo.
+(WDAF) – A Missouri woman says doorbell video shows a man stealing one of her puppies.

 Video from election night shows a man at Amanda Ratcliffe’s home interested in buying a puppy.